Get in Touch

 Research also showed that while disposable income grew for some following the original lockdown, it also decreased for others.
 According to the BBC , in the year to March 2021, 811,000 payroll jobs were lost across the UK.
 The loss of jobs, and low job security, meant many households had less income to spend on home improvements.

-Home improvement enquiries also naturally fell in December as seasonally consumers focus on Christmas shopping opposed to home improvements, particularly with non-essential shops reopening again at the beginning of December.
+Home improvement enquiries also naturally fell in December as seasonally consumers focus on Christmas shopping opposed to home improvements, particularly with non-essential shops reopening again at the beginning of the month.

 That brings us now to lockdown 3.0, which came into effect at the beginning of January.